srct/roomlist/README.md

 For local development, password strength is less important, but use a strong passphrase for deployment.
 You can choose a different username.

-``GRANT ALL ON roomlist.* TO 'roommate'@'localhost';`` This allows your database user to create all the tables it needs on the bookshare database.
+``GRANT ALL ON roomlist.* TO 'roommate'@'localhost';`` This allows your database user to create all the tables it needs on the roomlist database.
 (Each model in each app's models.py is a separate table, and each attribute a column, and each instance a row.)

 ``GRANT ALL ON test_roomlist.* TO 'roommate'@'localhost';`` ``FLUSH PRIVILEGES;`` When running test cases, django creates a test database so your 'real' database doesn't get screwed up.
 This database is called 'test_' + whatever your normal database is named.
 Note that for permissions it doesn't matter that this database hasn't yet been created.